Last Updated on May 19, 2023 by Vyshakh

 - Evaluation via financial ratios

 Financial ratios are an excellent and time-saving method of evaluating the value of a stock.
 It helps in company analysis, performance valuation, and predicting the stock’s future.
 Most of these numbers are readily available and can be used to find the true value of a stock.
+Before we dive into how you can use Tickertape to identify stocks below their intrinsic value, let’s look at some crucial financial ratios.

 The P/E ratio arguably is the most important financial ratio to help determine if a stock is undervalued or even overvalued.
 It gives the price that investors are ready to pay for each unit of profit.
 It is given by the formula: